 Your child will talk about people and objects not present – for example, ‘Grandma at the shops’, ‘My ball in tree’.

 And your child will start talking the same way you or other close adults talk.
 You might even hear your child say certain words the way you do.
 He might begin to ‘boss’ other people around, particularly younger children!

 Play and language development

-Your child will be able to play and talk by age three – for example, giving voices to the toys he’s playing with.
-He’ll begin to play in groups with other children, sharing toys and taking turns.
+Your child will be able to play and talk by age three – for example, giving voices to the toys she’s playing with.
+She’ll also begin to play in groups with other children, sharing toys and taking turns.

 You might hear your child playing with language through rhyming, singing and listening to stories.
-She might use an overly loud or soft voice when speaking.
+He might use an overly loud or soft voice when speaking.

 Children grow and develop at different rates.
 The information in this article is offered as a guide only, and you know your child better than anyone else.
 Speak to your GP